Mony Shah, 10 hours ago

 Don’t overdo the human factor in your webpage images.
 Your images shouldn’t be crowded with people and faces.
 It creates chaos and confusion in the mind of the visitor without inducing any positive and discernible emotion in them regarding your product.

-Directional CTAs, design changes, and the use of good quality images are very small UI/UX changes with basis in human psychology that can bump your conversions significantly.
+Directional CTAs, design changes, and the use of good quality images are very small UI/UX changes with a basis in human psychology that can bump your conversions significantly.

 Emotions are the guide pole for every buyer.

-If a buyer feels they are happy, comfortable or even ok, with a purchase they are about to make, they most likely will.
+If a buyer feels they are happy, comfortable, or even ok, with a purchase they are about to make, they most likely will.